A better way to convert text to a smart object in Photoshop

 The problem: The new text does not fit on the canvas

-To make it easier to see, I’ll temporarily change my text color from white to black.
+To make the problem easier to see, I've temporarily changed my text color from white to black.

 Parts of the letters extend off the canvas.